lkesteloot/unsong/unsong.md

 “Roger that, Commander Armstrong.”

-“I’m going to touch the light source now…I don’t feel anything.
+“I’m going to touch the light source now...
+I don’t feel anything.
 My finger passes right through.”

 “Colonel Aldrin, from where you are standing, any change in the light source?”